President Biden tests positive for COVID, has mild symptoms

 Up to this point, Biden has been able to avoid getting the virus, even as waves of it swept through Washington’s political class, including Harris, Cabinet members, White House staffers and lawmakers.
 Other world leaders have gotten the coronavirus as well, including British Prime Minister Boris Johnson and French President Emmanuel Macron.

-Former U.S. President Donald Trump contracted the virus in October 2020, albeit at a far different time when vaccines were not available and treatment options were limited.
+Former U.S. President Donald Trump contracted the virus in October 2020, albeit in a far different time when vaccines were not available and treatment options were limited.

 Biden has increasingly demonstrated in recent months a willingness to travel and participate in larger, indoor events where people are not wearing masks, even though these are riskier activities for contracting the virus.